Skip to main content

 Can deviated septums heal on their own?

 No. Deviated septums will not heal over time.
 While this shouldn't be a concern if you are not experiencing symptoms, it's important to talk with your primary care provider if you are having issues.
-Don't wait for symptoms resolve on their own.
+Don't wait for symptoms to resolve on their own.

 Do deviated septums cause sinus infections?